 Easter in Hungary - The origin of the name

-In Hungary, Eastern is called ‘húsvét’ which includes the expression meat (‘hús’).
+Easter in Budapest is called ‘húsvét’ which includes the expression meat (‘hús’).
 This refers to the end of the Lent.
 In England and Germany, the name of the holiday suggests pagan preludes.
 It serves the name of a German goodness called Ostara who was the mistress of the spring.
 Her celebration was at the time of the spring equinox.
 According to a tradition originated South-Germany, parents hide eggs (and, nowadays, even small toys or sweets) in the garden for their children.
 This foreign habit has been becoming popular in some parts of Hungary, too.
 The origin of it is also related to this old German goddess.